pcelis/mysite/_pages/log.md

    * Finish Chapter 4 and resubmit for review.
    * Get MCU of 1.9 MeV run of TAMU data.
  * Accomplishments:
+   * Finished reply and edits of micro-SEFI paper.
    * Chapter 3 is almost complete, I am just adding the references and some figures.
    * Chapter 4 is half-way done.
 I am still missing some text.
    * MCU analysis of 4_0 LET is running in debug mode because it failed once.